NiclasOlofsson/HIE/README.md

 ## I am Learning!

 This whole things is a learning process (obviously), for me personally.
 If you want to follow that (My) learning process, follow this README but also this document: https://github.com/NiclasOlofsson/HIE/blob/master/Hie/Biz%20Talk%20-%20Mirth%20Connect%20-%20JavaScripting%20-%20Design%20Notes.txt

+## Branching strategy

+Will be using the Gitflow workflow https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/ for this eventually, but right now history is in _master_.